bkachava/pandas/PyCitySchools/README.md

-# Pandas assignment

-# PyCitySchools
+# PyCitySchools - Pandas Assignment

 Analyze the district-wide standardized test results, aggregate the data and showcase obvious trends in school performance.